 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund II (the "Trust"), the Champlain Small Company Fund (the "Small Company Fund") and the Champlain Mid Cap Fund (the "Mid Cap Fund") (each, a "Fund" and together, the "Funds").
-This SAI is incorporated by reference into and should be read in conjunction with the prospectus dated May 1, 2023, as it may be amended from time to time (the "Prospectus").
+This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund II (the "Trust"), the Champlain Small Company Fund (the "Small Company Fund"), the Champlain Mid Cap Fund (the "Mid Cap Fund") and the Champlain Strategic Focus Fund (the "Strategic Focus Fund") (each, a "Fund" and together, the "Funds").
+This SAI is incorporated by reference into and should be read in conjunction with the prospectus dated May 1, 2025, as it may be amended from time to time (the "Prospectus").
 Capitalized terms not defined herein are defined in the Prospectus.
-The most recent annual report for the Funds, which includes the Funds' audited financial statements dated December 31, 2022, is incorporated by reference into this SAI.
-Shareholders may obtain copies of the Prospectus or Annual Report free of charge by writing to the Funds at Champlain Funds, P.O.
-Box 219009, Kansas City, MO 64121-9009 (Express Mail Address: Champlain Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., 430 West 7th Street, Kansas City, MO 64105) or calling the Funds toll-free at 1.866.773.3238.
+The Funds' audited financial statements dated December 31, 2024, including notes thereto and the report of the Funds' independent account firm thereon, are included in the most recent Form N-CSR for the Funds and are incorporated by reference into this SAI.
+Shareholders may obtain copies of the Prospectus, the Funds' annual or semi-annual report, and other information such as the Funds' financial statements, free of charge by writing to the Funds at Champlain Funds, P.O.
+Box 219009, Kansas City, MO 64121-9009 (Express Mail Address: Champlain Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., 801 Pennsylvania Avenue, Kansas City, MO 64105-1307) or calling the Funds toll-free at 1.866.773.3238.